 Residential program.
 Enrollment is imited to 75 and requires an application to the Klingenstein Summer Institute through the Office of Admission by January 15.
 An intensive two week program held annually in June that introduces early career teachers to the complexity and challenge of teaching in independent schools.
-Prominent professors, guest authors, and nationally renowned
+Prominent professors, guest authors, and nationally renowned educators deepen understanding on topics related to the organizing themes: improving teaching and learning, understanding diversity and multiculturalism, and assessing and overcoming resistance to change.
+Permission required.

-ORLA 6020 Pro-seminar in education leadership
+ORLA 6020 - Pro-seminar in education leadership